Freedom or Totalitarianism

 Monday, March 14, 2016

-The Daily Beast: Opinion- Nick Gillespie- Authoritarians vs. Libertarians Is the Real Fight on the Right
+Nick Gillespie: Authoritarians vs. Libertarians Is the Real Fight On The Right

 I disagree with Nick Gillespie for a couple of reasons on this.
 When I’m willing to take Donald Trump seriously as a presidential candidate and not some bad reality TV performer whose just there to perform a role, draw ratings and attention and promote their future career, then I might take The Donald seriously as not just a presidential candidate, but a Far-Right fascist authoritarian.
 Every Anne Coulter Neoconservative utopian fantasy come true.
 But the problem is Senator Marco Rubio so far has the best comment about The Donald’s presidential campaign and that he called him a con man.
 The Donald you see today is not The Donald from even five years ago, let alone ten years.
 The Donald Trump we see today politically we’ve never seen before.
 No one has and he’s losing friends as a result.